 While having lymph node surgery increases the risk of a condition called lymphoedema, having nodes removed or having lymphoedema does not affect the overall ability of the immune system to fight infection.

-Over a million people have received letters asking them to stay home for at least 12 weeks and to avoid face-to-face contact.
+Many people have been contacted asking them to stay home for at least 12 weeks and to avoid face-to-face contact.

-You may receive a letter if you’re having one of the treatments for breast cancer listed below.
+You may be contacted if you’re having one of the treatments for breast cancer listed below.

 We’ve had calls from some people who finished treatment some time ago but have still been asked to stay home.
-If this is your case, you may need to contact your hospital team or GP to ask them to clarify what you should do.
+We think this may be because they had chemotherapy or biological therapies in the past.
+If this is the case for you, you may need to contact your hospital team or GP to ask them to clarify what you should do, you may also have been asked to shield for another reason not related to breast cancer.

 Some people due to have hospital treatment for breast cancer might find their treatment is delayed.
 This could be to help minimise their risk of infection or as the NHS tries to cope with unprecedented demand.